Introduction to eSports Betting

 While it is not especially popular at the moment, there are some events that you can bet on while they are ‘in play’.
 This means that you can bet on the event while it is going on.
 Ideal if you love watching eSports on Twitch or YouTube Gaming.
 We won’t go into too much depth on this here, mostly because it is not that popular for eSports at the moment.

 How do you know if a site is good?

 There are plenty of things to think about when finding an online betting site.
-Here are a couple of tips you can use to ensure the process is as smooth as possible:
+Here's some helpful points you can use to ensure the process is as smooth and as safe as possible:

 - Check they are registered with the UK Gambling Commission.

 - Check their odds are competitive.